guettli/open-source-tools/README.md

 # Opinionated List of Open Source Tools

 There is a big difference between a free service and open source.
-For example GSuite is free to use for personal usage.
+For example GSuite is free for personal usage.
 But the software is not open source at all.

 Most people don't care, but I do.